 Sometimes, task switching is unavoidable – an important phone call at work or children hurt themselves at home.
 Whenever it’s possible, try to limit distractions and block out time to work on a specific task, and only that task.

 Multi-tasking is seen as a badge of honour but really, it slows down everything and creates open loops in the day.
 Reteaching yourselves and your children how to focus on one thing at a time is going to be the single most critical skill for the next few decades.
 When focus remains on a single task, it can be completed, producing a sense of accomplishment and confidence.

 Physical vs mental multi-tasking

 Brain research indicates that you can have several motor programs running at the same time.
-(Your Creative Brain by Shelley Carson, 2000) so you can steer your car, talk to passengers and adjust your rear view mirror simultaneously.
+(Your Creative Brain ) So you can steer your car, talk to passengers and adjust your rear view mirror simultaneously.
 Unfortunately you can only focus your conscious mental attention to one of these things at a time.
 You can multitask physically, but not mentally.
-What you are really doing is switching your attention rapidly from one task to another.
-When you physically multitask at work, you may feel you are more effectively using your time.
-But both your efficiency and effectiveness will decrease.
 We think sequentially so we should work sequentially.

 Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
 She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
 Julie can coach you to break-free of the physical or emotional clutter constraining you from living life on your terms.